Three months ago I made the decision to see what would happen if I ran four times a week, these are my results.

 Three months ago I made the decision to see what would happen if I ran four times a week.

 I’ve read articles about people who did Yoga everyday, did a plank everyday, gave up alcohol for a month, or did 10 minutes of strength training everyday.
-I once tried Intermittent Fasting for a month, and I tried working out with a virtual personal trainer so I was curious what consistency with my running could do for me.
+I once tried Intermittent Fasting for a month, and I tried working out with a virtual personal trainer so I was curious what consistency with my running could do for me, so I tried to run four times a week (consistently) for 3 months.

 While I’ve been a runner for a very long time (17 years), I have never really ran with any consistency.
 Some weeks I would run only once, other weeks only twice, some three times, and VERY RARELY four times in a week.
 Occasionally I would “train” for races, but again, I wasn’t really consistent with my training.
 I’ve always had this notion that running more often would lead to injury, so I just ran whenever I felt like it, and never really pushed my boundaries.